 - Some data is continuing and is to be migrated across.
-Less mission critical to the smoothness of going live perhaps, but to be part of that plan.
-Remember that data that is apparently in poor shape (and remember the homework of part 4 on data) makes for seriously bad press when you do go live.
+Less mission critical to the smoothness of going live perhaps, but it is to be part of that plan.
+Remember that data that is apparently in poor shape (and remember the homework of (part 4 on data) makes for seriously bad press when you do go live.

 Key Question: when is it wise to pull the plug?

 This is a brave question to address and a far braver decision to make.
-It is easy for me to hazard that it’s taken less often than it should be by project leads.
+It is easy for me to hazard that this route is taken less often than it should be by project leads.
 Here is an objective view:

 I would seriously consider pulling the plug if there are questions around data security.
 Let’s call this a red stop-sign issue.

 I flag as amber on whether to suspend release questions around performance load and unexpected changes to the user experience (how the system appears to be working).
-In these cases you will wish to assess quite how bad an experience there is, or there is set to be.
+In these cases, you will wish to assess just how bad an experience there is, or there is set to be.
 How ready are you to cope?
 Mitigate with helpful messages and extra monitoring.